Real Estate Eric Firestone January 4, 2026

 Unlike South Miami or Coconut Grove, where buyers trade perfection for location, Pinecrest buyers prioritize condition and readiness.
 They want homes without immediate repairs.

-Why Coral Gables buyer expectations differ
+Read here to learn why Coral Gables buyer expectations differ

 Large lots aren’t always a win.